Love it or hate it, Valentine’s Day is right around the corner.

 11. The Philippines

 In the Philippines you can forget about that candle lit dinner for 2.
 It’s all about celebrating Valentine’s Day with a huge group of other people.
 February 14th is now one of the most popular wedding days with mass groups of couples saying ‘I do’ at the same time.
 Quite fittingly, 2,013 couples tied the knot together in 2013.
-The weddings are often free, hosted by the government.
+Weddings are often free, hosted by the government.

 But that’s not the only group love session.
 ‘Lip locks’ have also gained popularity as Filipinos gather together to compete for the world record of ‘people lip locking simultaneously’.
 Quite humorously, this brainchild was the marketing campaign of a toothpaste company.